HipoFinance/borrower/README.md

     - `validator_engine`: Configure your validator here, specifically enter your ADNL address from the `status` command of `mytonctrl`.

     - `tonlib_cli`: Configure `tonlib-cli` here.
-You may need to build it from the source.
+You may need to build it from the source using `cd /usr/bin/ton && cmake --build . --target tonlib-cli`.
+You may need to stop `validator.service` before compilation.

 4. Install the service file.
 Copy `borrower.service` to `/etc/systemd/system` and edit it according to your configuration.
 Then run these one by one: